Rural Medical & Science Scholars brochure

 For 4 weeks this summer, you will—

-- visit the UMMC Medical School and talk to faculty and students.
+- visit the medical school at the University of Mississippi Medical Center to talk with faculty and students.

 - earn certification as a Junior Master Wellness Volunteer.

-- Currently completing your junior year of high school.
+- are currently completing your junior year of high school.

-- Minimum composite score of 24 on the ACT.
+- received a minimum composite score of 22 on the ACT.

-- High school grades in line with your ACT scores.
+- have good grades that complement your ACT scores.

-- Desire to learn about a career in health or science.
+- want to learn about a career in health or science.

 How Do I Apply?

-- Complete the student portion of the application available at extension.msstate.edu/RMS.
+- Complete the student portion of the application available at http://extension.msstate.edu/rms.